Skip to main content

 No. Disconnecting only stops future syncing.
 Existing HubSpot contacts and Outpost members remain untouched.

-The Private App access token needs the contact read and contact write scopes.
+During the OAuth authorization Outpost requests the contact read and contact write scopes (crm.objects.contacts.read, crm.objects.contacts.write).
 Outpost only reads and writes contact data — no other CRM objects are touched.

 The contact record updates when there’s a member event.
 Email and name fields are kept in sync via the standard upsert path.
 If you don’t see HubSpot update after a name change, contact support@outpost.pub.